Airbus trims A350 output, quarterly loss worse than expected | Malay Mail

 The crisis has particularly affected demand for wide-body long-haul jets, which are expected to be the slowest to recover once demand returns to normal levels, which Airbus says could take until 2023 or 2025.

-Airbus said it had cut wide-body A350 production to five jets a month, after bringing it down from 9.5 to six in April.
+Airbus said it had cut wide-body A350 production to five jets a month, after dropping it to six from 9.5 in April.

 The move came a day after US rival Boeing announced further cuts in output of 787 and 777 jets, which compete with the A350 on depressed long-haul networks.